ellenbell/FasTE/README.md

  ```

 This was tested with Linux Ubuntu (v18.04.5), 32 cores, 64 threads, 128GB RAM on a genome (size c.700MB). <br />
-On this system with this genome EDTA ran in c.60 hours. <br />
+On this system with this genome, EDTA ran in c.60 hours. <br />

 ### TE Classification with DeepTE
 ```